-My international experience includes world travel, study abroad in Spain as an undergraduate, academic presentations at international conferences in Western Europe and the Caribbean, as well as originating academic travel courses on postcolonial literature in Ghana and cultural preservation among the Garinagu of southeastern Belize.
+She has presented internationally in Western Europe, India, and the Caribbean; and has originated academic travel courses on postcolonial literature in Ghana and cultural preservation among the Garinagu (Garifuna) of southeastern Belize.

 - Dillard University, New Orleans, B.A.
 (English, second major Spanish)

 - Eaton, Kalenda.
 “Diasporic dialogues: The Role of Gender, Language, and Revision in the Neo-slave Narrative”.
 Language Value 4:2 (2012).
 Jaume I University: Spain.
 1-22.